rasulkarimov/eks-terraform/README.md

 ## Provisioning a Kubernetes Cluster using Terraform
 To get started, follow these steps:

-Inspect the variable-defined files in the `terraform/projects/openinnovation/main.tf` file:
+Inspect the variable-defined files in the `terraform/projects/openinnovation/staging.tfvars` file:
 ~~~
 cd terraform/projects/openinnovation/
-cat main.tf
+cat staging.tfvars
 ~~~

 Initialize Terraform, Preview changes and Apply changes: